 Enrollment is complete when the signed application and fees (Registration and Supply) are returned to the school.

-Students are encouraged to have the appropriate psychometric testing prior to admission that reveal the primary diagnosis of dyslexia.
+Students are required to have the appropriate psychometric testing prior to admission that reveal the primary diagnosis of dyslexia.
 Psychometric evaluation services are available through other sources.
 Psychometric testing fees are a separate cost.